 Trek Super Commuter+ 8S: The front fender can fall onto the front wheel and cause the bicycle to stop.

 Don not forget to search CPSC's website or another trusted source for specific information on the recalls, including the affected model numbers and where and when the bicycles were sold.

-To learn more about how our bicycle recall lawyers can help you with an injury caused by a defective product or any other reason, contact an experienced bicycle lawyer The Law Offices of Jeffrey S. Glassman, LLC today at (617) 777-7777 or through our online form.
+To learn more about how our bicycle recall lawyers can help you with an injury caused by a defective product or any other reason, contact an experienced bicycle lawyer at Jeffrey Glassman Injury Lawyers today at (617) 777-7777 or through our online form.